Roy-lab/graph-representation-learning/README.md

 ```

 # Kmeans Clustering
-After we get the node embeddings from each algorithm, we need to perform node classifcation based on the embeddings in the latent space.
-We choose to use K-Means clustering is the most common and popular one in unsupervised learning field.
+After we get the node embeddings from each algorithm, we need to perform node classification based on the embeddings in the latent space.
+We choose to use K-Means clustering is the most common and popular one in the unsupervised learning field.

 ## Scripts and usage
-`kmeansCluster.m`: It takes the embedding file as input and sort the embedding based on node IDs ascending.
-Then it perform K-Means clustering on the embedding space and output cluster labels
+`kmeansCluster.m`: It takes the embedding file as input and sorts the embedding based on node IDs ascending.
+Then it performs K-Means clustering on the embedding space and output cluster labels

 ```shell
 sed -i '1d' network_1_features.emb
 matlab -nodesktop -nodisplay
 >> kmeansCluster('node2vec_64d');
 ```
-note: the `sed` commend remove the first line of embedding files which contains basic information
+note: the `sed` command removes the first line of embedding files which contains basic information
 ```shell
 number_of_nodes embedding_dimension
 ```